 Talented Student Program

-The Talented Student Program (TSP) is a special program of science study intended for students 'of exceptional merit' who are enrolled in degrees administered by the Faculty of Science (Bachelor of Science, Bachelor of Medical Science, Bachelor of Psychology, Bachelor of Liberal Arts and Science and their specialist streams and the science components of combined and double degrees).
+The Talented Student Program (TSP) is a special program of science study intended for students 'of exceptional merit' who are enrolled in the following degrees administered by the Faculty of Science: Bachelor of Science, Bachelor of Medical Science, Bachelor of Psychology, Bachelor of Liberal Arts and Science and their specialist streams and the science components of related combined and double degrees.